nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

     );
 </script>

-**Caveat**: We attempted to use custom variables on events, which Google has removed support for and we did not know.
-Due to this,

-Despite the data we lost from our misuse of custom variables with Google Analytics, we were able to determine with 99.90% confidence that prompting a user with a question before asking them to "Support Public Radio" was more successful.
-We converted 0.184% of users who did not receive the Care Question and 1.913% of users who did, which makes a user who received the Care Question 10 times more likely to click the support link.
+We were able to determine with 99.90% confidence that prompting a user with a question before asking them to "Support Public Radio" was more successful.
+We converted 0.184% of users who did not receive the Care Question and 1.913% of users who did, which makes a user who received the Care Question **10 times more likely** to click the support link.

 ## "Life After Death"